 DAC and Faculties

 As with any other alteration to your church building, you will need to obtain a faculty to carry out access improvements.
-Start by consulting your Archdeacon and the Care of Churches team, who can provide advice and will help you to obtain the Certificate of Recommendation that you will need to submit with your application.
+Start by consulting your Archdeacon and the Parish Property Support Team, who can provide advice and will help you to obtain the Certificate of Recommendation that you will need to submit with your application.

 Local Authority Requirements